GalacticFog/gestalt-kubernetes-installer/installer-base-image/README.md

 ## Tagging the installer base image

-If you're only using the installer image on your local system, you can apply whatever tags that suit your purposes.
+If you're only using the installer image on your local system, you can apply whatever tags you like. purposes.
 However, if you're planning to share the new base image with others, please follow these guidelines.

 ### *TODO* _write some guidelines_

-We could automate a versioning scheme using a file to store the most recent version and automatically iterate the last-significant digit in `build.sh` before adding it to the TAGS list.
+### *TODO* _We could automate a versioning scheme using a file to store the most recent version and automatically iterate
+the last-significant digit in `build.sh` before adding it to the TAGS list._

 ## Pushing the base installer image to a registry

 Set the `-p` flag when calling the `build.sh` script to tell it to upload the built base installer container image to the configured container registry.
-It will automatically push the image for each tag defined with the `-t` option on the command-line, or the default tag only if no other tag has been set.
+It will automatically push the image for each tag defined with the `-t` option on the command-line.
+It will not automatically push the default tag to the registry unless that tag is also set explicitly with the `-t` option.

-### *TODO* _maybe it should refuse to push the tagged image unless the user sets a tag explicitly?_